GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/viscoplasticity/DruckerPrager/Example.rst

   inputFiles/triaxialDriver/triaxialDriver_DruckerPrager.xml

-This example also uses a set of table files located at:
+It also uses a set of table files located at:

 .. code-block:: console